ismms-himc/cytutils/README.md

 The application will launch and you will see an interface similar to the following:

-![screenshot_img][screenshot]
+![app_launch_screenshot_img][app_launch_screenshot]

+Note the two tabs on the left correspond to the two main features of the application.

+### Features
+#### Sample Background Tracking

+This interface allows users to upload FCS files and export a separate sample background report per file.

+The uploaded FCS files will undergo a pre-processing step that identifies beads, doublets, and debris.
+A sample background report is then generated and includes total event, total cell, and median channel values.

+Median values for all channels present in the FCS file will be reported.
+This app works with the assumption of the following:
+- marker-containing channel names include `Di`
+- DNA-containing channel names include `191Di`
+- bead-contaning channel names include the following: `140Di`, `175Di`

+Please reference the `sample_background_report.csv` file found under `cytof_qc_app/docs/sample_background_report.csv` for an example report.

+##### Feature Use Instructions

-2. Select the directory you would like to export the sample background report to by clicking the `Choose directory` button.
+1. Select the directory you would like to export the sample background report to by clicking the `Choose directory` button.

-3. Upload one or multiple FCS files by clicking the `Browse...` button.
+2. Upload one or multiple FCS files by clicking the `Browse...` button.

 To select multiple files, hold the `Ctrl` key while clicking the files.
 Then click `Open`.